nclsndr/hermes/README.md

 }

 createBridgeServer({
-  httpPort: 8000, // make sure you can acess from outside of your machine
+  httpPort: 8000, // make sure you can access from outside of your machine
   socketPort: 9000, // this port will be reused for the adaptor configuration
   loggerLevel: 'verbose', // 'info'
-  clients: {
-    adaptors: {
-      isAuthRequired: true, // enable/disable authentication check
-      authTokens: tokens // [stringToken]
+  dashboard: { // for you to control your adaptors in real time
+    port: 8001, // port to access the dashboard
+    adminAuth: { // credentials to connect onto the dashboard
+      username: 'admin',
+      password: 'admin', // should be placed into .env
+      jwtSecret: 'jiReKLKbTVA2qnjHun8ma2hgDcApuZ' // should be placed into .env also!
     }
   },
   defaultResponse: responseFallback // by default, hermes provide the fallback described above